roc-lang/examples/CONTRIBUTING.md

 ## To view the examples site locally

-Clone the roc repo if you don't have it already:
+Clone the Roc repo if you don't have it already:
 ```
 git clone https://github.com/roc-lang/roc.git
 ```

-Update the path in ./main.roc:
+Update the path in the file `./main.roc` (of the example repo):
 ```
 packages { pf: "/PATH_TO_ROC_REPO/examples/static-site-gen/platform/main.roc" }
 ```
 Generate the html files:
 ```